BioplatformsAustralia/dataportal-usersupport/programmatic_access.md

 * Check that you are running a recent version of curl.
 The Bioplatforms Data Portal requires version 7.58 or later (due to a bug fix with the Authorization header).
 Run `curl --version` to check.
 * Check that your PATH contains the correct version of curl.
 Run `which curl` to check.
+* Once you have checked all these issues, please rerun the script, even if you have not made any changes, as intermittent issues do sometimes occur.

 ---